-The Five Best Trends for Custom Wallpaper for 2022
+The Five Best Trends for Custom Wallpaper in 2022

 This year we have seen a doubling in our orders over the prior year, and 2020 was a banner year for Nautical Chart Wallpaper.